GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 After installation, you can access the application at `https://<host>/casa`.

 For the first time the application will try to register an OpenID Connect client via oxd.
-If this operation failed due to network problems or SSL cert issues, login will not work.
+If this operation fails due to network problems or SSL cert issues, login will not work.
 Please refer to the [FAQ](./faq.md#oxd) for troubleshooting.

 !!!
 Note
     To change the default URL path for Casa follow the steps listed [here](change-context-path.md).
 It is advisable to apply this customization **before** credentials are enrolled.